Gorkha kingdom

-The Gorkha Kingdom, also known as the Gorkha Confederation or the Gorkha Empire, was one of the Chaubisi states, situated at the junction of the Himalayas and the Indian subcontinent.
+The Gorkha Kingdom, also known as the Gorkha Confederation or the Gorkha Empire, was one of the 24 Khasa principally state or Chaubisi states, situated at the junction of the Himalayas and the Indian subcontinent.
 In 1743, the kingdom began a campaign of military expansion, annexing several neighbors and laying the foundations of present-day Nepal.

-Following the disintegration of the Magarat confederation—formerly ruled by the Magar—the region fragmented into the Baise Rajya (22 principalities) in the far west and the Chaubisi Rajya (24 principalities) in central Nepal.
+Following the disintegration of the Palpa & Parbat state—formerly ruled by the Thakuri—the region fragmented into the Baise Rajya (22 principalities) in the Khasan region and eastern the Chaubisi Rajya (24 principalities) in central Nepal.

 The Gorkha Kingdom extended to the Marshyangdi River in the west, forming its border with the Kingdom of Lamjung.
-To the east, the kingdom extended to the Trishuli River, forming its border with the Nepal Mandala.
-The Gorkha kingdom was established in 1559 CE by Prince Dravya Shah, the second son of King Yasho Brahma Shah of Lamjung.
+To the east, the kingdom extended to the Trishuli River, forming its border with the newa land or Nepal Mandala.
+The Gorkha kingdom was established in 1559 CE by A Thakuri Prince Dravya Shah, the second son of King Yasho Brahma Shah of Lamjung.
 Dravya Shah replaced the Magar King Mansingh Khadka Magar who previously ruled the region.